nusje2000/feature-toggle-bundle/USAGE.md

             - { path: '^/feature-4-and-5-protected', methods: [ POST, PUT ], features: { feature_4: false, feature_5: true } }
 ```

+> [NOTE] Only the requirements of the first match will be used.
+The `access_control` is evaluated from top to bottom.

 ##### Defining route requirements

 - **path**: a regex representing the path that should be protected